-Route: Exit the car park at the main entrance and directly across the road you will see the footpath for Ben A’an.
-After a steep initial ascent the path levels out and heads into the trees where there is a scramble before circling round to reach the summit.
-Descending via the same initial footpath, before you reach the scramble you will come to a lesser-used grassy track on your left.
-Follow this downhill towards the forest, enjoying the views of Loch Katrine as you go.
-You will reach a style over a high deer fence.
-Ignore this, keeping to the left of it and continue through the forest .
-Pick your way around the fallen trees and various other obstacles to emerge out onto a minor road on the banks of Loch Katrine.
-Turn left here and after passing through the car park at Trossaschs Pier the road becomes A821/Dukes Pass.
-You can either keep to the road all the way to Ben A’an Car Park or you can take a slightly more scenic route per my map.
-If you wish to do this then take the first track on your right, known as Pass of Achray, which is a mix of earth path and boardwalk.
-Keep left at a fork and you will emerge out into a small car park.
-Turn left onto Dukes Pass then right at the end of the road.
-Ben A’an Car Park will be on your right.
+Route: Exit Ben A’an car park at the main entrance and directly across the road you will see the footpath for Ben A’an heading in a north-east direction.
+After an initial steep ascent lasting half a kilometer, the path levels out.
+At 265m elevation there is a crossroads – continue ahead (North West) to go across the hillside.
+At 290m elevation there is another steep ascent involving a scramble.
+The path then circles round to reach the summit of Ben A’an.
+Descending via the same initial footpath, after 100m and before you reach the scramble, look out for a lesser-used grassy track on your left.
+Follow this downhill (North West) towards the forest, enjoying the views of Loch Katrine as you go.
+You will reach a stile over a high deer fence.
+Do not cross.
+Instead, turn left (West) and walk down the fence-line, keeping the fence on your right-hand side.
+After a distance of 900m and an elevation drop of 220m, you will emerge out onto a minor road on the banks of Loch Katrine.
+Turn left (South) to walk along the road.
+After 1.3km you will reach the car park at Trossaschs Pier.
+Walk through the car park – the road becomes A821/Dukes Pass.
+You can either keep to the road all the way to Ben A’an Car Park (1.6km) or you can take a slightly more scenic and longer route (2km).
+Walk along A821/ Dukes Pass for 500m, turning right (South West) onto a minor road known as the Pass of Achray.
+Almost immediately turn left (South East) onto a footpath.
+Follow this mix of earth path and boardwalk for 800m to reach a small car park (300m along there is a fork – you can go either way).
+Leave the car park from the main entrance and turn left (NorthEast) onto A821/Dukes Pass, then right (East) at the end of the road.
+Ben A’an Car Park is 300m along on your right-hand side.

 WALK REPORT: 22nd June 2016